-I believe that the Prime Minister's proposals for the UK's future relationship with the EU represent a realistic and practical vision that delivers the referendum decision in full.
-While there may well be movement from both sides in the coming months as we approach the deadline for leaving, I strongly support the Prime Minister’s efforts to secure the best possible deal for the United Kingdom.
+I believe that the Prime Minister's proposals for the UK's future relationship with the EU represent a realistic and practical vision that delivers the referendum decision in full, and I strongly support the Prime Minister’s efforts to secure the best possible deal for the United Kingdom.

 The UK will leave the EU, including the Single Market and the Customs Union, on 29 March 2019.
 As we leave the EU, free movement and the jurisdiction of the European Court of Justice will no longer apply and the days of sending vast sums of money to Brussels every year will be over for good.
 We will also leave the Common Agricultural Policy and the Common Fisheries Policy and we will once again be able to strike our own trade deals.